 Contact this organisation

 The focus of the De Borda Institute is reform of voting procedures, enabling them to work for cohesion and compromise rather than division and confrontation.
-They promote the use of inclusive voting procedures, not just in elections, but primarily in decision-making: the Modified Borda Count, (MBC).
+It promotes the use of inclusive voting procedures, not just in elections, but primarily in decision-making: the Modified Borda Count, (MBC).

 While electoral systems vary, decision-making rarely does.
 In business, law and in politics, people use (simple or weighted) majority votes.
 Multi-option voting is rare.
 Consensus voting is almost unheard of, although it is more inclusive and more democratic than the adversarial and dichotomous majority vote.

-De Borda has not only looked at voting procedures in Northern Ireland, but also promoted the use of a consensus based voting system in other divided societies, including Austria, France, Germany, the Czech Republic, Bosnia, Croatia, Serbia, Montenegro, Kosovo, Georgia, Armenia, Azerbaijan, Poland, Sweden, Ukraine, Russia, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, China, Kenya, Uganda, Tanzania, Namibia, and South Africa.
+The de Borda Institute has not only looked at voting procedures in Northern Ireland, but also promoted the use of consensus based voting systems abroad, both in stable democracies and in other divided societies.
+These include Austria, France, Germany, the Czech Republic, Bosnia, Croatia, Serbia, Montenegro, Kosovo, Georgia, Armenia, Azerbaijan, Poland, Sweden, Ukraine, Russia, Uzbekistan, Kazakhstan, Tajikistan, Kyrgyzstan, China, Kenya, Uganda, Tanzania, Namibia, and South Africa.

 Contributions to the Northern Ireland Peace Process

-- Bringing all sides in the Northern Ireland conflict together, in 1986, 8 years before the cease-fire.
+- Bringing all sides in the Northern Ireland conflict together in a public meeting in 1986, still 8 years before the cease-fire, and identifying their consensus.

 - Using an electronic count at another all-party conference in Belfast, in 1991.
 On this occasion, the Institute also had a Bosnian in attendance.

-- Organising an MBC social survey in 1998, part of the Northern Ireland peace process.
+- Organising an MBC social survey in 1998 as part of the Northern Ireland peace process.

-- Publishing 'Defining Democracy' – Springer, Heidelberg – in 2012, with two book launches, one in the House of Lords, the other in Áras an Uachtaráin, the residence of the President in the Republic of Ireland.
+- Publishing 'Defining Democracy' (2012, Springer, Heidelberg), with two book launches, one in the House of Lords, the other in Áras an Uachtaráin, the residence of the President in the Republic of Ireland.